 Training Requirements: New volunteers must attend a training on Wednesday, August 14, 2019 from 6:00pm - 9:00pm.

 Training Requirements (Under 18 ) : If under 18, you will need a juvenile criminal history check and a parental release form signed.
 You will need to have the check completed three weeks before training on August 14, 2019.
 They will send the report to you within approximately 1-2 weeks.
 Bring the report and parental release form with you to the new volunteer training.

 Responsibility: Assist in preparation and serving of all camp meals and kitchen clean up.

 Skills: Under general supervision, ability to prepare and serve meals for large groups while adhering to health and safety standards.

 Requirements: Must be at least 18 years of age.
-This position can be part time – choosing to work only particular meal times and not others – or full time.
-Early arrival required for breakfast shift.
 Kitchen crew is not required to remain at camp overnight.

 Responsibility: Provide first aid for campers and volunteers.

 Skills: Must be a licensed R.N.
 Camp maintains 24-hour nursing coverage

 Responsibility: Assist with things that can be done prior to camp; examples include mailing, preparing arts & crafts, name tags, camper packets, shopping for supplies, set up and preparation of camp, bunk assignments, traffic direction, inventory control.